YubicoLabs/yed-spoke-example/docs/docs/action.md

 - The address above is Yubico's Santa Clara office
 - If you receive a 401 error, that means your API credentials are not correct
-- There will be a variation in the Product ID and Inventory Product ID field.
-This will vary based on the inventory in your YubiEnterprise Console.
+- There may be variation in the Product ID and Inventory Product ID field.
+The variation will be based on the inventory in your YubiEnterprise Console.
 To help guide you, the list of possible values can be found [here](https://console.yubico.com/help/api-req.html#id7).
 Otherwise reach out to Yubico Customer Support

 :::